malcolm-kee/malcolm-kee/blogs/2019/09/how-to-become-a-racist.md

 It's easy to become racist.

-You may not like to admit it, but you may think a particular race is lazier, a particular race is greedier, a particular race is more violent.
+You may not like to admit it, but privately you think that a particular race is generally lazier, another greedier, and some other race is more violent.

 I used to think that it's because our country is still a developing country, therefore our mindsets are uncivilized.

 Nonetheless, some times ago, I heard a comment from an entrepreneur from a First-World country:

-> We tried to recuit a few candidates from XXX race, and all of them are irresponsible &mdash; left early, come late, MIA etc. We're not gonna consider condidate from that race anymore.
+> We tried to recruit a few candidates from XXX race, and all of them are irresponsible &mdash; left early, come late, MIA etc. We're not gonna consider condidate from that race anymore.

 It seems to me that, regardless of economic status, racism is just an easy trap to fall into.